Jonathan Lipps, one of the key contributors to the Appium project, has seen a host of mistakes testers are making when it comes to Appium automation.

-For example, if your engineer development team is also writing the scripts and they're most comfortable in the mobile SDK language and they're using the Google or Apple provider to build tools and development environments and they want that tight integration between the tests and the device and sometimes between the test code and the app code itself.
+For example, if your engineer development team is also writing the scripts and they're most comfortable in the mobile SDK language, and they're using the Google or Apple provider to build tools and development environments, and they want that tight integration between the tests and the mobile device and sometimes between the test code and the app code itself.

 If that's how you roll, then Appium isn't going to provide a lot of benefits to you.

 The main benefit it provides is a WebDriver layer on top of whatever the best technology is.
 It acts as a stable interface to the automation technology du jour.